learn-co-curriculum/phase-1-first-class-functions/README.md

 exerciseRoutine(() => console.log('Stretch!
 Work that core!'));
 ```

-Notice how neither of these functions have a name — we can't refer to it
+Because we only need to use our function this one time, there's no need to give
+it a name or assign it to a variable.
+Instead, we define it inline as an
-elsewhere, we just pass it in as an argument to `exerciseRoutine()`.
-Functions
+anonymous function, passing it as the argument when we call `exerciseRoutine()`.
-that don't have names are, for obvious reasons, known as **anonymous
-functions**.

-## Returning functions
+## Returning Functions

 Functions can also return other functions.
 This is useful when we want to
-package up a function and its environment, but when we don't want to call it
+package up a function and its environment, but don't want to call it _just yet_.
-_just yet_.

 For example, let's say our morning routine involves drinking a cup of coffee,
 exercising immediately, and then at some point later (depending on how we feel),